 Spanish is the official and most widely spoken language in Peru, while Quechua is the most popular indigenous language in the country.
-However, some speak English, especially those in hospitality.
+English is widely spoken in the hospitality industry.

 The currency of Peru is the Nuevo Sol (PEN).

 Credit cards are widely accepted, with the exception of local markets and some attractions.
 It’s recommended to bring cash to exchange.
 However, with counterfeiting being a problem in Peru, make sure you have crisp, new, untorn U.S. bills.
 Money exchangers and banks will often refuse to exchange even slightly damaged notes.
 In addition, try to acquire small bills whenever changing money.
-ATMs are less accessible, but in major cities and banks you can find them.
+ATMs are less accessible, but can be found in major cities and banks.